abhishekpathak/connections-module/README.md

         * more modular
     * ORM: SQLAlchemy
     * object translation library: Marshmallow
+    * Celery as a distributed task queue with Redis as the message broker
 * #### alternatives considered
     * Java as the coding language
         * strongly typed so better refactoring/compiler hinting